Granada, Córdoba, and Spain's Costa del Sol

 After the re-conquest, Charles built this Renaissance palace incongruously right in the middle of the Alhambra grounds.
 It's what conquering civilizations do: build their palace atop their foe's palace.
 This circle-in-a-square structure was the finest Renaissance palace in all of Spain.

-And back downtown, Granada's cathedral facade — also built shortly after the re-conquest — declares triumph.
+And back downtown, Granada's cathedral facade — also built shortly after the re-conquest — declares triumph as well.
 In fact, its design is based on a triumphal arch, and it was built over a destroyed mosque.

 When these two married, they combined their huge kingdoms.
-And by merging Castile and Aragon, they founded what became modern Spain.
-With this powerful new realm, Spanish royalty were able to finance so many great explorers — including Columbus — and establish Spain's Golden Age.
+And by merging Aragon and Castile, they founded what became modern Spain.
+With this powerful new realm, Spanish royalty were able to finance many great explorers — including Columbus — and establish Spain's Golden Age.

 The royal tombs are Renaissance in style.
 The portraits of Isabella and Ferdinand are vital and realistic.
 They seem to celebrate the humanistic spirit of the Renaissance, and with it, a promising future for Spain.